melbshark/relative-pattern/README.md

 The code is in active development, still buggy and difficult to use.
 The [underlying concolic execution engine](http://binsec.gforge.inria.fr/) are not fully published yet<sup>3</sup>, though the current published code can work with any concolic/fuzzing engine.
 Moreover *the strength of this tool depends only on the execution engine*, that is a rational theoretical limit of the method.

-Though I follow a mathematical approach, seriously I think the main idea is simple.
+Though I follow a mathematical approach, the main idea is simple.
 It may be considered implicitly in many practical "unpack tutorials" of great hackers and crackers.
-The only original contribution here is to give a more solid *theoretical base* that explains these concrete techniques, and this leads to a "less ad-hoc"<sup>4</sup> deobfuscation implementation.
+The only original contribution here is to give a more solid *theoretical base* that explains these concrete techniques, and this leads to a "less ad-hoc" deobfuscation technique.

 The tool is written mostly in C++ and OCaml, and uses the following great softwares:
 * [BinSec](http://binsec.gforge.inria.fr/)<sup>3</sup>